carolyn2004/carolyn2004/README.md

 # 🌸 About Me 🌸
 - Hi there!
-I am Carolyn a student pursuing a diploma in Information Technology from 2021-2024.
+I am Carolyn a student pursuing a degree in Information Systems in Singapore Management University from 2024 - 2028.
 - I am interested in areas such as UX design, web development and application development.

 <div style="display: flex; padding-right: 10px;">